MuaazAlkak/Ecom_Repo/README_SETUP.md

-# Syria Store - E-commerce Setup Guide
+# ArvSouq - E-commerce Setup Guide

-Welcome to Syria Store!
+Welcome to ArvSouq!
 This guide will help you set up the complete e-commerce platform.

 ## 🎨 What's Built